Graduation Information for Academic Advisors

 • Review their degree audit to ensure the audit percentage shows 100%.

 • Ensure all holds have been cleared.
-A hold does not prevent participation in the commencement ceremony, but will prevent the release of the diploma and transcript.
+A hold does not prevent participation in the commencement ceremony, but may prevent the release of the diploma and transcript.

 The final graduation clearance review takes place after grades are posted.
 This happens the week following commencement.
 Each student’s degree audit is checked to see if all requirements are met.
 If all requirements are met, the degree is posted.

 • Students who are ineligible for graduation receive an advising note and email notifying them that they have been removed from the graduation list.
-Examples of ineligible students include, but are not limited to, those who fail classes in their last semester, did not meet GPA requirements, and/or have various other issues preventing them from graduation.
+Examples of ineligible students include, but are not limited to, those who fail classes in their last semester, did not meet GPA requirements, and/or have various other unresolved graduation deficiencies on their degree audit.

 • Students who have pending issues from the semester of the graduation application or prior (e.g. transfer work, incomplete grades, pending degree audit exception) receive an advising note and email notifying them of the deadline to resolve the issue and still be cleared for their intended semester of graduation.
 This is typically as follows: